avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. _Feng et al 2008: https://pubmed.ncbi.nlm.nih.gov/19115014/

-From the point of view of public health, a key feature of the tree is that there are many lineages of *V. cholerae*, and that only two of them, Classical (which is thought to be very rare nowadays) and 7PET, are pandemic-causing/epidemic-causing.
+From the point of view of public health, a key feature of the tree is that there are many lineages of *V. cholerae*, and that only one of them, 7PET, is currently pandemic-causing/epidemic-causing.

 The History of 7PET's Global Spread
 -----------------------------------